14islands/14islands-com-v2/app/blog/_posts/2017-01-5-our-year-in-review-2016.md

 {% include post-image.html alt="Krush booth at SXSW" caption="true" src="/images/blog/2016-12-year-in-review/sxsw-16_10.jpeg" margin="top" ratio="16_10" %}

-{% include blog-vimeo.html vimeoId="160239432" ratio="16_9" caption="A short video from our trip to SXSW Interactive, Texas" %}
+{% include blog-vimeo.html vimeoId="160239432" ratio="16_9" margin="top" caption="A short video from our trip to SXSW Interactive, Texas" %}

 ## What we do best

 We worked on the [Plume website](https://14islands.com/work/plume-wifi/) with our friends at [North Kingdom](http://www.northkingdom.com/); built a [new company website](https://14islands.com/work/) for our neighbours [Bedow](http://www.bedow.se/); did a campaign site with [Audible in Germany](http://www.audible.de/); worked on many exciting projects with our smashing buddies at [Fjord](https://www.fjordnet.com/); made a [product configurator](https://www.stokke.com/GBR/en-gb/configurator?cid=stokke-xplory#!?cid=stokke-xplory) with our new client [Stokke](https://www.stokke.com); and many other projects.

--- SCREENSHOTS OF CASE STUDIES --
+{% include blog-vimeo.html vimeoId="179321780" ratio="16_9" margin="both-half" caption="A short screen recording off the Plume website" %}

 At this moment we are cooking one of the coolest projects we’ve worked on yet, with an army of digital talents.
 More about that later.

 ## Adventures

 Marco visited an old friend who lives in Australia.
-In this opportunity he also had the chance to visit on of our good clients, Montgomery, in Sydney.
+In this trip he also had the chance to give talks and visit one of our good clients, [Montgomery, in Sydney](http://www.montinvest.com/).

--- PICTURE OF MONTGOMERY OFFICE --

-As usual we have also given a few talks to share some behind the scenes of our work.

-{% include post-image.html alt="Marco having a talk about animations in Melbourne, Australia" src="/images/blog/2016-12-year-in-review/marco-talk-in-australia-16_10.jpg" margin="both" ratio="16_10" %}
+{% include post-image.html alt="Marco and Sacha in Melbourne, Australia" caption="true" src="/images/blog/2016-12-year-in-review/marco-sacha-australia-16_10.jpg" margin="both" ratio="16_10" %}

-Hjörtur visited friends living in Malawi and took a Safari trip in Zambia with his family.
+Hjörtur visited friends living in Malawi, Africa, and took a Safari trip in Zambia with his family.

 {% include post-image.html alt="A leopard sleeping in a tree in Zambia" caption="true" src="/images/blog/2016-12-year-in-review/hjortz-africa-leopard-16_10.jpg" margin="both" ratio="16_10" %}